UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Rotate ball now has rotate slot in center, and has a black Olive
 - Made skipping levels early impossible early (noob trap)
 - Created debt component, allowing negative-money for some items/slots
+- Repurposed sapphire to work with Destroy archetype